Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `upDirection`

 *Read-only*.
-The normalized up or Z direction vector of the reference's `sceneNode`.
-Will return a zero-length vector if the `sceneNode` is unavailable.
+The normalized up or Z direction vector of the reference.

 **Returns**: